lawal-zulu/Pizza-sales-analyisis/README.md

 The data contains just one sheet with 12 columns and 48,620 rows
 -order_id: Unique identifier for each order placed by a table

--order_details_id: Unique identifier for each pizza placed within each order (pizzas of the same type and size are kept in the same row, and the quantity increases)
+- order_details_id: Unique identifier for each pizza placed within each order (pizzas of the same type and size are kept in the same row, and the quantity increases).
--pizza_id: Unique key identifier that ties the pizza ordered to its details, like size and price
+- pizza_id: Unique key identifier that ties the pizza ordered to its details, like size and price.
--quantity: Quantity ordered for each pizza of the same type and size
+- quantity: Quantity ordered for each pizza of the same type and size.
--order_date: Date the order was placed (entered into the system prior to cooking & serving)
+- order_date: Date the order was placed (entered into the system prior to cooking & serving).
--order_time: Time the order was placed (entered into the system prior to cooking & serving)
+- order_time: Time the order was placed (entered into the system prior to cooking & serving).
--unit_price: Price of the pizza in USD
+- unit_price: Price of the pizza in USD.
--total_price: unit_price * quantity
+- total_price: unit_price * quantity.
--pizza_size: Size of the pizza (Small, Medium, Large, X Large, or XX Large)
+- pizza_size: Size of the pizza (Small, Medium, Large, X Large, or XX Large).
--pizza_type: Unique key identifier that ties the pizza ordered to its details, like size and price
+- pizza_type: Unique key identifier that ties the pizza ordered to its details, like size and price.
--pizza_ingredients: ingredients used in the pizza as shown in the menu (they all include Mozzarella Cheese, even if not specified; and they all include Tomato Sauce, unless another sauce is specified)
+- pizza_ingredients: ingredients used in the pizza as shown in the menu (they all include Mozzarella Cheese, even if not specified; and they all include Tomato Sauce, unless another sauce is specified).
--pizza_name: Name of the pizza as shown in the menu
+- pizza_name: Name of the pizza as shown in the menu.

 # DATA CLEANING AND TRANSFORMATION
  The data was efficiently cleaned and made more usable using Microsoft SQL Server.
 Some of the transformation and cleaning as effected are as follow;